 4.1.
 In this Section 4, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).

 4.2.
 We use third party facilities (such as our website hosting, and online chat software) in the United States of America.
-The United Kingdom and European Commission have made an "adequacy decision" (referred to as an “adequacy regulation” in the United Kingdom) with respect to the data protection laws of this country.
 Transfers to this country will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the United Kingdom and the European Commission.
-Further details on these safeguarding measures can be obtained by emailing [email protected]
+Further details on these safeguarding measures can be obtained by emailing email@example.com.

 4.3.
 We use third party facilities (such as our supplementary graphics studio service, Binated) in India.
-The European Commission have made an "adequacy decision" (referred to as an “adequacy regulation” in the United Kingdom) with respect to the data protection laws of this country.
 Transfers to this country will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the United Kingdom and the European Commission.
-Further details on these safeguarding measures can be obtained by emailing [email protected]
+Further details on these safeguarding measures can be obtained by emailing firstname.lastname@example.org.

 4.4.
 You acknowledge that personal data that you submit for publication through our website or services may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.